 Dam Releases: Like all tailwater fisheries, dam releases greatly affect the fishing.
 The ideal, and most common level during the prime spring season is 150 cfs.
 You can find the dam release levels at this link.
 Check before you head up, and even after you arrive.
 The front desk at the lodge will know the release schedule.

-Gear: Hip boots are adequate in many spots, but chest waders are better overall.
+Gear: Hip boots are adequate in a few spots, but chest waders are better overall.
 At 150 cfs, the wading is the fairly easy, although I still suggest felt soles.
 If you fish up by the dam, however, cleats are a major help.
 Even at 150 cfs, the water in the gorge is swift, and the bottom extremely slick.
 A wading staff makes mucho sense too.
 Be careful.

 An 8′ 6″ 4 or 5 weight fly rod is ideal for the Trophy Stretch, although longer rods are useful when nymphing.
 Floating fly lines and 9′ leaders tapered to 4x are standard, but at times, especially when fishing dries, 5x tippets are better, and a few folks go to 6x.

 Season: Weather permitting, late May can be very good, but June to mid-July is considered prime time in the Trophy Stretch.
 The majority of the fish you’ll encounter are small, stocked rainbows.
 They’re everywhere, but don’t be fooled.
 Mixed in with them are much larger rainbows and brook trout, some in the 2-4 pound class.
 And all of these fish are supplemented by wild, native fish traveling upstream from Lake Francis.
 During the cooler months, these migrants include a fair number of landlocked salmon, typically ranging in size from 12″ to 20″.